HDFGroup/h5pyd/docs/high/file.rst

 ============

 File objects serve as your entry point into the world of HDF5.
-While an h5py file object corresponds to a POSIX file, in h5pyd a file object represents a HSDS ``domain`` .
+While an h5py file object corresponds to a POSIX file, in h5pyd a file object represents an HSDS ``domain``.
 Like HDF5 files, an HSDS domain is a hierarchical collection of groups and datasets.
 Unlike an HDF5 file though, the storage for a domain is managed by HSDS and clients may not have direct access to the storage medium (e.g. an S3 bucket in which the user does not